AdolfFiliusGatara/aws-solution-architect/NOTES/EC2.md

   ```*disc might be different than actual```
 - spot-instance price is **fluctuative** (but somehow predictable, determinded by AWS' supply & demand)
 - BUT **can lose** at any point of time,
-    if our control cost "max-price" is cheaper than current spot price
+    if our control cost "max-price" is cheaper than current spot price]
+- To terminate Spot Instances we need to cancel the Spot Request, then terminate associated instances

 Recommended For:
 **Failure-Resilient** workloads: